dhitera/simple-personal-portfolio/README.md

 ## 📜 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source, you can credit me if you want! 😅

 ---